stakater/mto-docs/content/learn/kubernetes-multi-tenancy.md

 ## Best practices

 - **Decide what a tenant is before choosing a tool.** The tool follows the model, not the reverse.
-- **Be honest about the trust boundary.** Do not pay for hard multi-tenancy you do not need — or assume soft multi-tenancy is enough when it is not.
+- **Establish who holds cluster credentials before debating trust.** Tenants reached through a product layer never touch the API server, so their trustworthiness does not decide the isolation model.
+Do not pay for hard multi-tenancy you do not need — or assume soft multi-tenancy is enough when a tenant with API access is genuinely adversarial.
 - **Make the tenant a declarative object.** If the boundary lives in Git and is continuously reconciled, drift is corrected rather than discovered.
 - **Enforce at admission, not in documentation.** A standard that is only written down is a standard that is only sometimes met.
 - **Attribute cost from the start.** Retrofitting attribution onto an established cluster means retrofitting a labelling convention onto everything already running.